ssbanerje/openshift-workflows/Readme.md

 }
 ```

-The configuration file has two parts, the cartridge hash, which stores the dependencies of cartridges, *ie.* `"rockmongo-1.1": ["mongodb-2.2"]` means that RockMongo cannot be installed without MongoDB installed first.
-The second part of this configuration file, the template hash, stores the embedded cartridges that are installed along with the template, *ie.* `"cakephp": ["mysql-5.1"]` means that CakePHP installs MySQL as one of it's embedded cartridges.
+The configuration file has two parts, the **cartridge hash**, which stores the dependencies of cartridges, *ie.* `"rockmongo-1.1": ["mongodb-2.2"]` means that RockMongo cannot be installed without MongoDB installed first.
+The second part of this configuration file, the **template hash**, stores the embedded cartridges that are installed along with the template, *ie.* `"cakephp": ["mysql-5.1"]` means that CakePHP installs MySQL as one of it's embedded cartridges.

 ## Useful Links